PyAntony/shape_positions/README.md

 Package to calculate positions of 2 shapes in a Cartesian plane.
 Shapes supported: rectangles and circles.
 Positions include:
-- containment: one shape containes the other
+- containment: one shape containes the other.
 - intersection: shapes overlap (no containment).
 - adjacency: shapes touch at least in one point.
 - separation: shapes are entirely separated.